ronnyml/snowplow-wiki/glossary/Glossary.md

 <a name="g-unstructured-event" />
 ####Unstructured event

 You may wish to track [events](#g-event) on your website or application which are not directly supported by Snowplow and which [structured event](#g-structured-event) tracking does not adequately capture.
-Your event may have more than the five fields offered by `trackStructEvent`, or its fields may not fit into the *category-action-label-property-value* model.
+Your [event](#g-event) may have more than the five fields offered by `trackStructEvent`, or its fields may not fit into the *category-action-label-property-value* model.
 The solution is Snowplow's custom unstructured events.
 Unstructured events use [self-describing JSON](#g-self-describing-json) which can have arbitrarily many fields.

-For example, to track an unstructured event with Javascript tracker, you make use the `trackUnstructEvent` method with the pattern shown below:
+For example, to track an unstructured event with Javascript tracker, you make use of the `trackUnstructEvent` method with the pattern shown below:

 ```
 snowplow_name_here('trackUnstructEvent', <<SELF-DESCRIBING EVENT JSON>>);